Tell us a little about yourself

 What advice would you give to students considering studying on this course?

-I would ask the student to consider what they want to learn about the outdoors and the environment?
-I would ask them how would you like to learn?
-I would ask the student; do you think your aspirations meet our vision of how and what students learn at the university of Cumbria?
+I would encourage students to reflect on what they want to learn about the outdoors and the environment.
+How would you like to learn?
+Do your aspirations align with our vision for how and what students learn at the University of Cumbria?

 Do you have empathy for why we teach and learn about the outdoors?

-If the answers are positive, perhaps, we are the course for you.
+If the answers are positive, then perhaps we are the course for you.